katahiromz/XWordGiver/ReadMe-ENG.txt

 ## Introduction

-"XWordGiver" is a Windows freeware for auto-generation of crossword puzzles.
+"XWordGiver" (pronouncing as "crossword giver") is a Windows freeware for auto-generation of crossword puzzles.

 ## Usage

-Please choose "Generate Crossword" from "File" menu, and click "Generate" button.
-Calculation will start.
+Please choose "Generate Crossword" from the "File" menu, and click the "Generate" button.
+The calculation will start.

-You can solve and/or save your generated puzzles.
+You can solve or save your generated puzzles.

-* It may take some time as it is calculated in a heuristic way.
+* It may take some time as it calculates in a heuristic way.
   The larger the size, the longer it will take.
   Please be patient during the calculation.